osrf/rocker/README.md

 Then you can run nosetests.

-    nosetests-3.4 --with-coverage --cover-package rocker -s test/
+    nosetests-3.4 --with-coverage --cover-package rocker

-NOtes:
+Notes:

-- Make sure to use the python3 one from inside the environment.
+- Make sure to use the python3 instance of nosetest from inside the environment.
-- You also must run with the console output due to [#9](https://github.com/osrf/rocker/issues/9)
 - The tests include an nvidia test which assumes you're using a machine with an nvidia gpu.

 # Example usage

-## Fly a iris
+## Fly a drone

 Example usage with an iris

-    rocker --nvidia --user --pull --pulse tfoote/drone_demo roslaunch sitl_launcher demo.launch mavros:=true gui:=false
+    rocker --nvidia --user --pull --pulse tfoote/drone_demo

 After the ekf converges,